Malcolm Ranjith: Archbishop of Colombo

-On 16 June 2009, Pope Benedict XVI appointed him as Metropolitan Archbishop of Colombo, naming Joseph Di Noia to replace him at the Congregation for Divine Worship and the Discipline of the Sacraments.
-In a letter to Archbishop Ranjith, Pope Benedict said, "I wish to express my sincere thanks for the fidelity, the commitment and competence with which you exercised that [Divine Worship secretary] office."
-Pope Benedict also expressed that "we have reason to be encouraged by the good you will be able to perform among the peoples of your land."
+On 16 June 2009, Pope Benedict XVI appointed him Metropolitan Archbishop of Colombo.

 Ranjith was among 34 metropolitan archbishops to receive his pallium from Pope Benedict on the Feast of Saints Peter and Paul on 29 June 2009.

-On 7 October 2009, Ranjith issued new liturgical guidelines in his diocese.
-These include a recommendation for "all faithful, including the religious, to receive Holy Communion reverently kneeling and on the tongue", as well as laymen being forbidden from preaching.
+On 7 October 2009, Ranjith issued liturgical guidelines for his diocese.
+These included a recommendation for "all faithful, including the religious, to receive Holy Communion reverently kneeling and on the tongue", as well as laymen being forbidden from preaching.

 Cardinal

 On 20 October 2010, Pope Benedict XVI announced he would make Ranjith a cardinal at a consistory scheduled for 20 November 2010.
+He was given the rank of Cardinal-Priest of San Lorenzo in Lucina.

 Ranjith participated as a cardinal-elector in the 2013 conclave which elected Pope Francis.

 Ranjith is a member of the Congregation for Divine Worship and the Discipline of the Sacraments and of the Congregation for the Evangelization of Peoples.

+He has been considered to be papabile by observers, meaning that he is thought of as a potential next Pope.

+In October 2024, Ranjith banned priests from allowing women to serve at the altar, stating that male altar servers are "one of the main sources of vocations to the priesthood in Sri Lanka, and it will affect the number of candidates entering the seminaries, [the risk of which] we cannot take."

+Ranjith was once again a cardinal elector and a strong papabile in the 2025 papal conclave that elected Pope Leo XIV.

+Views

+Homosexuality

+Ranjith has accused that some groups in Sri Lanka are working to spread homosexuality, with support from foreign organizations.
+He stated that a series of programmes on homosexual rights are being promoted across the country with foreign aid.
+He also claimed that a campaign to recruit young people for these organisations is currently underway.
+Ranjith further alleged that some mental health doctors, with the support of the Health Ministry, are issuing certificates that allow individuals to change their gender and obtain new birth certificates.
+He claimed that this is a secret programme to destabilise the institution of marriage and that some political parties are also supporting it.